Sagnnik/docker-mcp-bridge/README.md

 -   `OPENAI_API_KEY`: Your API key for OpenAI.
 -   `OPENROUTER_API_KEY`: Your API key for OpenRouter.

-## 🙌 Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Run `uv sync`
-3. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-4. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
-5. Push to the Branch (`git push origin feature/AmazingFeature`)
-6. Open a Pull Request

 ## Upcoming Updates
 1. Support for other llm providers
 	- Ollama and Anthropic are next on the list